Dome1803/NYC_Sales_final/README.md

 3. Then run sales_landvsgross16_17.ipynb

 Now all relevant CSV Data has been created.
 Feel free to run everything.\
-There is also a exact [visualisation](graphics/How it works.PNG) of all the connections.
+There is also an exact [visualisation](graphics/Howitworks.PNG) of all the connections.

 ###Contact Us
 ludwigdo67958@th-nuernberg.de\